Frequently asked questions:

 Those residing in the isolation facility can move to the room in which they were previously accommodated after receiving a negative PCR test.

-At the moment, classes are being delivered in a mixed format, combining traditional classroom classes, distance learning using information and communication technologies or e-learning, and a hybrid form.
+At the moment, classes are being delivered in a blended format, combining traditional classroom classes, distance learning using information and communication technologies or e-learning, and a hybrid form.
 All up-to-date information on the format of the classes is posted on the electronic timetable.

 How is medical support for foreign citizens organised?